-The Probate Court system in Georgia is in place to take care of clerical matters regarding estate planning, inheritance, the probate of wills, and to issue marriage licenses and firearms.
+The Probate Court system in Georgia is in place to take care of clerical matters regarding estate planning, inheritance, the probate of wills, and issue marriage licenses and firearms.
 Its purpose is to ensure efficiency in non-criminal legal matters that mainly involve filing paperwork.
 All necessary GA probate court forms are available online so that residents can have everything filled out and ready to file when they arrive.

 Georgia probate judges are there to ensure that estates are settled legally, especially in cases where there is no will.
-When someone dies, their estate is transferred to probate court and an executor oversees the distribution of assets.
+When someone dies, their estate is transferred to the probate court, and an executor oversees the distribution of assets.
 Executors are usually family members, but they can be anyone over the age of 18 who is determined to be trustworthy and objective.